Review & Update of OSU Credit Hour Policy

 Curriculum Council, June 7, 2013

 New federal regulations call attention to institutional policies and oversight procedures for conferral of academic credit.
 In response, new credit hour policies were adopted and published by Northwest Commission on Colleges and Universities (NWCCU) in November 2012.
-These policies will be a focus of the Year Three (Resources & Capacity) Evaluation scheduled for Spring 2014.
+These policies were a focus of the Year Three (Resources & Capacity) Evaluation in Spring 2014.

 OSU’s longstanding credit hour policy is referred to in several places in the OSU document structure.

 - APAA (Academic Programs, Assessment & Accreditation) Website–Curricular Policies & Procedures http://oregonstate.edu/admin/aa/apaa/academic-programs/curriculum/curricular-policies-and-procedures#79